topher200/genetic-hello-world-python/README.txt

 Introduction
-	Uses genetic algorithms to go from a list of random strings to our target:
+	Uses an genetic algorithm to go from a list of random strings to our target.
-	"Hello World!".

 	1. Creates a list of random strings with generate_random_chromosomes(), called 'samples.'